In-depth, strategic management know-how in these two fast-moving fields

 Programme taught in English at the Sophia Antipolis and Suzhou (China) campuses - September and January intakes.
 Students may swap campus location between semesters.

-This MSc is a full-time course taught over a twelve-month period.
+This MSc is taught over a twelve-month period.
 There are eight months of taught courses, followed by four to six months for the dissertation and internship.

 Campus Channel live streaming catch up

 In February, there was a live streaming Q&A on Campus Channel for prospective students and candidates to ask questions and get answers from Jonas Hoffmann, a professor on the MSc Luxury & Fashion Management, and Doreth Rutten, international admissions officer.

 Dr Ivan Coste-Manière is programme director of the Luxury & Fashion Management MSc at SKEMA Business School.
 His specialties are Marketing, Communication and International Luxury Goods Management.